postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Managing a public workspace

-When a user opens a public workspace, Postman shows an overview of its contents, activity, and members in a new tab.
-The user interacts with the contents of the public workspace—the collections, APIs, environments, and other elements.
-As a team member with an Admin role on the workspace, you can manage the overview, the elements in the workspace, and the members of the workspace.
+When a user opens a public workspace, Postman shows an overview of its contents, activity, and members in an **Overview** tab.
+The user interacts with the contents of the public workspace, including the collections, APIs, environments, and other elements.
+As a team member with an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) on the workspace, you can manage the overview, the elements in the workspace, and the members of the workspace.

 ### Editing public workspace details